 Alcohol and Drug Safety Policy for Voluntary Participants and Athletes, and Students Who Participate in Competitive Extra-Curricular Activities at the middle and high school level,, as well as those students that hold a valid on-campus parking permit

-Nelson County High School, Thomas Nelson High School, and Horizons Academy shall receive educational resources in alcohol and drug awareness from the local Community Prevention Center and/or District resources such as the Family Resource and Youth Services Center, school nurse, etc. These resources will be available to all coaches, teachers, and staff.
+Nelson County High School, Thomas Nelson High School, The Academy, and Horizons shall receive educational resources in alcohol and drug awareness from the local Community Prevention Center and/or District resources such as the Family Resource and Youth Services Center, school nurse, etc. These resources will be available to all coaches, teachers, and staff.
 The educational resources will enable coaches, teachers, and staff to have a keener awareness of drug and alcohol abuse signs and symptoms.

-STUDENTS CE09.423
+STUDENTS EK09.423